-This is a really fun way to make eggs.
-You can make sofrito ahead of time, it will keep in the fridge for a couple of days.
-I used some haloumi cheese because I just adore it.
+This is a really fun way to make baked eggs.
+You can make tomato sofrito ahead of time and it will keep in the fridge for a couple of days.
+I used some halloumi cheese because I just adore it.
 It’s got so much flavour and saltiness that a little bit goes a long way.
-Haloumi is usually made with half goat’s half sheep’s milk (sometimes it might also have some cow’s milk) and is super high in protein, around 22gm per each 100gm of cheese.
-If you can’t tolerate any kind of dairy, feel free to omit it.

 If you don’t have a muffin baking tray, feel free to use a standard tray or a casserole dish and make little wells in the sofrito mix before cracking the eggs in.
 We used a rubber silicone muffin tray, which is easier to remove the eggs from.
 Use a knife to separate the sides of the casings from the muffins before you remove the eggs.

 1 Spanish onion, peeled and chopped

 2 diced tomatoes

 1 tbsp red wine vinegar

 120 g / 4oz. halloumi cheese

 Muffin baking tray or individual casings

 Preheat the oven to 180 C / 355 F.

 Heat 2 tablespoons of olive oil in a frying pan but don’t let it get too hot.
 Add the sliced onions and saute until softened.
 Add the garlic, tomatoes, paprika, red wine vinegar, 1/2 teaspoon of sea salt and a little pepper.
 I like to add a little sprinkle of chilli flakes for that extra kick.
 Cook for 5-10 minutes on low heat, stir a few times.